vippsas/vipps-login-api/vipps-login-api-faq.md

 the merchant from the userinfo endpoint.
 For login sessions, user information is available for the ongoing login session.

-To better support merchants that do not handle online fetching and processing of the user info as part of a payment session, we keep this information accessible for the merchant for the next 168 hours, even though the user revokes the consent in this period.
+To better support merchants that do not handle online fetching and processing of the user info as part of a payment session, we keep this information accessible for the merchant for the next **168 hours**, even though the user revokes the consent in this period.
 Revoking consents will immediately affect future login and payment sessions.

 See:
 [Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api).